Zionism vs. Democracy

 When a femicide is perpetrated, the murderer’s heartfelt excuse is always something to the effect of “She made me do it!”
 Glossing over his relentless abuse and harassment, he is totally dishonest and entirely sincere at the same time.
 In his mind, he is the victim.
 The self-reinforcing pattern of reactive emotions he has regularly indulged in has shaped the reality of his life—or what seems like it to him.

 Israel’s supporters and allies argue that since it is a democracy, the country necessarily fights the good fight and merely defends itself against its aggressors.
-They are oblivious to the fact that Zionism—Israel’s foundational principle—runs at the exact opposite of the democratic ideal.
+This is forgetting that Zionism—Israel’s foundational principle—runs at the exact opposite of the democratic ideal.
 Settlers logically enjoy full citizenship from the state that represents them, but natives are either second-class citizens or live under apartheid while their land is continuously stolen from them.
 Whether at a low or high level of intensity, war is thus inherent to Zionism’s colonial endeavor, whose violent history did not start with the massacre perpetrated by Hamas on October 7th, 2023.

 Another aspect is as crucial.
 Since Gazans were trapped in an open-air prison, they were also left at the mercy of their wardens.
 “Mowing the lawn” was another amusing way for the Israeli administration to label what it saw as a duty: the collective punishment of Gazans in retaliation for Hamas’ sporadic attacks on Israeli citizens.
 These killing sprees resulted in thousands of Palestinian deaths between 2008 and 2022.
 The blueprint of savagery had thus been handed down to the 10/07/23 perpetrators.
 Deprived of a decent future and with no choice other than a slow or quick death under Israeli rule, what did they have to lose?